Script and Language of Ancient Egypt

 Fig 2: Hieratic (left) and Demotic (right)

 Later dynasties revered the language of the Old Kingdom and strived to imitate the monumental texts, resulting in a highly formalized archaic language that saw very little change throughout Egyptian history.
-After the conquest by Alexander the Great, hieratic and demotic were slowly supplanted by transcriptions of Greek characters incorporating Demotic signs for Egyptian phonemes.
-The Egyptian language survived as Coptic, which slowly emerged as the eventual product of this procedure.
-Coptic remained in use in Egypt until the seventh-century Muslim conquest, when it was supplanted by Arabic as the primary daily language.
+After the conquest by Alexander the Great, hieratic and Demotic were slowly supplanted by transcriptions of Greek characters incorporating Demotic signs for Egyptian phonemes.
+This final version of the Egyptian language is known as Coptic.
+The Coptic alphabet (ⲁⲃⲅⲇⲉ ⲍⲏⲑⲓⲕⲗⲙ ⲛⲟⲡⲣ ⲥⲧⲩⲫ ⲭⲯⲱϣ ϥϧϩϫϭϯ) remained in use in Egypt until the Muslim conquest of the seventh century, when it was replaced by Arabic as the written language of daily life.
+The spoken language itself proved somewhat more resilient, surviving for centuries despite the Arabic hegemony.

 Deciphering the hieroglyphs